yohoadam/actorsHITS-1/crawler/README.md

 ##### create_random_movies_json.py
 Similar to <code>create_movies_json.py</code>, but instead of iterating through all movies in the database, this script breaks the database ID range into discrete blocks.
 Each block of IDs then has a randomly chosen subset of IDs selected.
 The script looks up the subset of IDs instead of every ID in the block range in an attempt to collect a decent random sample of movie information, trading completeness of information for run time.

 This script was used to collect a certain percentage of movie information from the database and dump that information into separate files.
 Then, before compiling all actors' information, the <code>create_actors_json.py</code> can read in a JSON-formatted file of movie information to store in memory.
-This saves a considerable amount of time compiling actor information by reducing the number of API calls to the database and allowing quick lookups for movie information from a dictionary data structure in the script.
+This saves a considerable amount of time compiling actor information by reducing the number of API calls to the database and allowing quick lookups for movie information in memory.